AbsentForeskin/Apple-Input-Device-Drivers-Windows-10-11/README.md

 Compatible devices include all versions of Apple Magic Mouse, Apple Magic Keyboard, Apple Magic Trackpad, and all Apple proprietary wired keyboards and mice.

 ## Usage
-To install the desired device driver, open the folder name representing the device type, right-click the `.inf` file and choose `Install`.
+To install the desired device driver, open the folder name corresponding to the device type, right-click the `.inf` file and choose `Install`.
 Upon completion you will need to disconnect and reconnect your device.

 The Apple Magic Keyboard will require you to install the `.inf` files in both the `AppleKeyboard` and `AppleMagicKeyboard2` folders.